Graduate science education in the United States: Admission

 The number of PhD diplomas awarded by US universities has risen nearly every year since 1957, according to data compiled by the US National Science Foundation.
 In 1957, US universities awarded 8,611 PhD diplomas; 20,403 in 1967; 31,716 in 1977; 32,365 in 1987; 42,538 in 1997; and 48,133 in 2007.
-Over this same period, the grading of students in US universities has trended upward as well.
+Over this same period, the number of students attending university rose greatly, by about a factor of four.
+Grading of students in US universities has trended upward as well.
 In a study of 135 universities and colleges, Rojstaczer and Healy found that grade point distributions have undergone gradual but significant changes since the 1960s so that 'on average, A is now by far the most common grade awarded on American four year campuses.'
 The authors hypothesize that this phenomenon may be due to a general desire by schools and instructors to elicit positive evaluations from students; the high grades 'bear little relation to performance.'

 Funding

 PhD students are usually discouraged from engaging in external employment during the course of their graduate training.
 As a result, PhD students at U.S. universities typically receive a tuition waiver and some form of annual stipend.
 The source and amount of funding varies from field to field and university to university.
 Many U.S. PhD students work as teaching assistants or research assistants.
 Graduate schools increasingly encourage their students to seek outside funding; many are supported by fellowships they obtain for themselves or by their advisers' research grants from government agencies such as the National Science Foundation and the National Institutes of Health.
 Many Ivy League and other well-endowed universities provide funding for the entire duration of the degree program (if it is short) or for most of it.
 Funding, availability of graduate/teaching assistantships, tuition waivers, grants, scholarships etc. will vary greatly based on their classification (see Carnegie Classification of Institutions of Higher Education).
 Smaller private universities that grant doctoral degrees may not provide any source of funding to doctoral students.
 The same is true for many online doctoral programs.